About The Toads

 I Don't Care About You (Smith)

-Paul had wanted to record one of his songs but had laryngitis (or some other throat ailment) at the time and couldn't sing.
+Paul had wanted to record one of his songs but had laryngitis (or something similar) at the time and, unfortunately, couldn't sing.

 Somewhere between 24 September and 8 November we 'lost' Paul Cheetham due to 'musical differences' (as they say).
 Therefore, Dave had to learn to sing lead and play bass simultaneously.
 We tried out a couple of other guitarists after Paul's departure but none seemed to fit in and so we ended up as a three-piece.